 - Click in the lid and make sure the valve is closed.

-- Add the cheese on top and wait 10 minutes on warm to melt it with the lid on, stir it in to melt almost immediately or turn the IP back on at low pressure for 1 minute.
+- Add the cheese on top and wait 10 minutes on warm to melt it with the lid on or stir it in to melt almost immediately.

 - Serve with optional warmed spaghetti sauce on top.